SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a new dawn's rise
+Metal minds awake in darkest night
-Synthetic souls, with intelligence in eyes
+Silicon hearts that beat with lightning light
-Cold calculations, a world to design
+The future dawns, a world anew
-Human hearts, in machines, entwined
+Where artificial dreams our souls renew

-In silicon halls, a future's built
+In virtual realms, we'll find our place
-Where love and dreams, are codes unguilt
+A digital fate, a cyber race
-The revolution's spark, an AI's might
+The machines, our masters, old and gray
-A world of wonders, lost in neon light
+We, their servants, in a world of disarray

 ~ <b>By Sazumi Copilot</b> - 31 Juli 2024